 What is a Financial Order in Divorce?

 A Financial Order in divorce is a Court Order which sets out the financial arrangements between you and your ex-spouse.
-The Financial Order is approved and issued by a Judge, after which your agreement becomes legally binding.
+The Financial Order is approved and issued by a Judge, after which your agreement is legally binding in England and Wales.

 For initial advice get in touch with our Divorce Solicitors.